Here’s a type of case that crosses my desk often, and to which I almost always say “no.” But should I?

 Oscar La Torre recently took two flights — one from Miami to Sao Paolo on TAM and the other on from Lima to Piura on LAN Airlines.
 He’s entitled to miles on OnePass for the TAM flight and through his AAdvantage account for LAN, he says.
 Both airlines are denying him.

-Can I save his miles?
+Can my advocacy team and I save his miles?

 Before I answer, a disclaimer: I am, as many of you know, a frequent flier program skeptic.
 I believe loyalty programs benefit airlines more than they do travelers, and they also divide us into “haves” and “have-nots” on the plane, which makes this egalitarian, idealistic crusader bristle.
 But enough about me.

 And another disclaimer: La Torre offered no details of his transaction in his query.
 Did he input his frequent flier number when he booked?
 Did his ticket specifically qualify for miles?
 He doesn’t say.

 La Torre’s problem is incredibly common.
 That’s because not all tickets qualify for miles, which is a little-known fact among inexperienced air travelers.
 Also, airlines have so-called “code-sharing” partnerships with other airlines that incorrectly imply you’ll get miles for flying on someone else’s plane.
 (Such an arrangement makes no sense in any other industry, but again, I digress.)

 Our mileage collector has been after all four airlines for his credit, to no avail.
 “I have called several times to American Advantage,” he says.
 “They say this ticket does not qualify for miles and the airlines keep blaming each other [for it].”

 As for OnePass, it’s demanding to see copies of his boarding passes.